simaosantos01/tripnau/Deliverables/Phase 2/README.md

 ### Pipelines

 This section focuses on how to integrate DevSecOps practices into CI/CD pipelines using GitHub Actions.
-The pipelines focus on planning, building, testing and deploying both frontend and backend applications, with an emphasis on security and quality.
+The pipelines include building, testing and deploying both frontend and backend applications, with an emphasis on security and quality.

 The pipelines include stages for: